hewliyang/dsa3101-2210-14-lta/backend/README.md

 ### find_density.py
 Takes in functions from crop, utils, count to combine and find the latest density from images taken from lta

+### scale.py
+Given the density data, perform data preprocessing including removing 0s and outliers.
+Afterwards, scale and normalise the processed data and plot the values.
 ## Design Decisions

 **Omitting the use of speed band data**